-(c) The lessee shall pay the annual rental to the State of Alaska (or any depository designated by the state with at least 60 days notice to the lessee) in advance, on or before the annual anniversary date of this lease.
-The state is not required to give notice that rentals are due by billing the lessee.
-If the state's (or depository's) office is not open for business on the annual anniversary date of this lease, the time for payment is extended to include the next day on which that office is open for business.
-If the annual rental is not paid timely, this lease automatically terminates as to both parties at 11:59 p.m., Alaska Standard Time, on the date by which the rental payment was to have been made.
+(c) The lessee shall pay the annual rental to the respective lessors (or any depository designated by the respective lessors with at least 60 days notice to the lessee) in advance, on or before the annual anniversary date of this lease.
+No lessor is required to give notice that rentals are due by billing the lessee.
+If a lessor's (or its depository's) office is not open for business on the annual anniversary date of this lease, the time for payment is extended to include the next day on which that office is open for business.
+If the annual rental payable to a lessor is not paid timely, this lease automatically terminates as to that lessor and the lessee at 11:59 p.m., Alaska Standard Time, on the date by which the rental payment was to have been made.
+However, failure to make timely payment of annual rentals to only one of the lessors will not terminate this lease as to the other lessor if the annual rentals payable to that other lessor are timely paid.